Ben Dover: Going it alone and imprisonment

-Honey worked as a photographer, under the pseudonym "Brian Wilson" (after The Beach Boys singer), for Escort magazine throughout the 1980s, shooting his partner Linzi Drew who regularly appeared in the magazine.
+Honey worked as a photographer, under the pseudonym "Brian Wilson" (after the musician), for Escort magazine throughout the 1980s, shooting his partner Linzi Drew who regularly appeared in the magazine.
 The couple also took the Videx equipment (which Freeman had purchased to replace the original confiscated equipment) and mailing list to set up their own mail order business.
 Operating from their home, Corner Cottage in Stoke d'Abernon, Surrey, they sold hardcore pornographic films under various names such as Stephanie Perry and Glamour Pussy Video Club via adverts in magazines.
 The couple also used other addresses across Surrey, including that of a pet shop, where order forms would be collected.

 The couple were arrested in February 1990 following a police raid on their home and convicted in 1992 at Guildford Crown Court under the Obscene Publications Act for "publishing obscene material for gain" and "being in possession of obscene material" following a sting operation in which an undercover police officer joined the companies' mailing list and over a period of more than a year bought several videos, which also proved that the operation was "an on-going tax-free profitable business".

 Drew was sentenced to four months, which she served at Holloway Prison and Drake Hall, Staffordshire, before being released after serving two months, while Honey was sentenced to nine months, which he served at Brixton Prison before being transferred after five weeks to Send Open Prison, Surrey.
 Documents seized by the police indicated that they had 400 people on their mailing list who paid £60 per video.

 In December 1993 Honey filed for bankruptcy.
 Following release from prison Honey and Bill Wright (a.k.a.
 Frank Thring) were commissioned to work on the first feature-length videos for Berth Milton, Sr.'s Private Media Group, which had only produced magazines before.
 Honey directed its first seven films with Wright and took on the new pseudonym Steve Perry (after the Journey frontman).